Intersections of branching random walks on $\mathbb{Z}^8$: Some notation and preliminary results

 \subsection{Further notation regarding BRWs}

-As mentioned in \Cref{sec:intro}, we let $\T$ denote a tree as in \Cref{def:infinite_tree} and $\Scal$ the corresponding walk as in \Cref{def:RW_on_tree}, but we will often write $\T$ to mean both the tree and the walk.
+As mentioned in \Cref{sec:intro}, we let $\T=(\T,\Scal)$ denote a random walk as in \Cref{def:RW_on_tree} indexed by a tree as in \Cref{def:infinite_tree}.
 We write $X$ for the simple random walk (SRW) along the spine of $\T$.

-Unless specified otherwise, $(\til{\T},\til{\Scal})$ denotes a branching random walk independent of $(\T,\Scal)$, and we denote the associated quantities analogously as $\til{X}$, $\til{d}^{\pm}_i$, etc.
+Unless specified otherwise, $\til{\T}=(\til{\T},\til{\Scal})$ denotes a branching random walk independent of $\T$, and we denote the associated quantities analogously as $\til{X}$, $\til{d}^{\pm}_i$, etc.

 In some of the calculations we will also use SRWs and random walks indexed by a Galton-Watson tree.
-Unless specified otherwise, $T$ denotes a $\GW(\mu)$ tree, $S$ denotes a random walk indexed by $T$, and $X$, $\til{X}$, and $\what{X}$ denote SRWs independent of each other and $(T,S)$.
+Unless specified otherwise, $T=(T,S)$ denotes a $\GW(\mu)$ tree and a random walk indexed by it, and $X$, $\til{X}$, and $\what{X}$ denote SRWs independent of each other and $T$.

 We use the $L^2$-distance on $\Z^d$ and write $B(x,r)=\{y\in\Z^d:\:||y-x||\le r\}$, $\partial B(x,r)=\{y\in\Z^d:\:\lfloor||y-x||\rfloor=r\}$.
 In what follows we drop the $\lfloor\cdot\rfloor$ from the notation.
 We also write $\tau_r=\inf\{k\ge0:\:||X_k||=r\}$ and $\tau_x=\inf\{k\ge0:\:X_k=x\}$.